OpenSDN-io/docs/contributing-to-opensdn/getting-started/index.rst

 ================================

-This directory contains community generated documentation on how to get started as a contributor to Tungsten Fabric, including tools and systems, procedures to ensure consistency in planning, and style guides.
+This directory contains community generated documentation on how to get started as a contributor to OpenSDN, including tools and systems, procedures to ensure consistency in planning, and style guides.